Low-Degree Multicalibration: The Complexity of Low-Degree Multicalibration

 \subsection{Comparing the Sample Complexity Across Notions}

-As a final comparison, we instantiate the general bound from Proposition~\ref{prop:samples} using the different weight classes $\mW$, corresponding to low-degree, smooth, and full multicalibration.
-To make a fair comparison, we instantiate each bound using the approximation parameter $\alpha_0$ that is required to guarantee the returned hypothesis satisfies $\alpha$-degree-$(k+1)$ multicalibration for some $k \in \N$.
-In other words, for smooth and full multicalibration, we upper bound the sample complexity using the best choice of $\alpha_0$ known to guarantee the multicalibrated predictor $f$ is degree-$(k+1)$ mutlicalibrated; that is, in every case $f \in \mcal_{k+1}(\alpha)$.
+We instantiate the general bound from Proposition~\ref{prop:samples} using the different weight classes corresponding to low-degree, smooth, and full multicalibration.
+Since there are many parameters involved, to get a fair comparison, we make the following choices: \begin{enumerate} \item We instantiate each notion using the accuracy parameter $\alpha_0$ that is required to guarantee $\alpha$-degree-$(k+1)$ multicalibration for some $k \in \N$.
+In other words, for smooth and full multicalibration, we upper bound the sample complexity using the best choice of $\alpha_0$ known to guarantee that we get $f \in \mcal_{k+1}(\alpha)$.

-While many comparisons of this form could be made based on the properties of $\mC$, we assume that $\mC$ is a VC class and that $\WAL_{\C,\alpha}$ obtains optimal sample complexity.
-Thus, we instantiate the concrete bound given in (\ref{eqn:vc:optimal}).
-Note that, by the relevant choices of $\alpha_0$, any increase in the sample complexity's dependence on $\alpha_0$ will \emph{increase} the gap in sample complexities.
-In this sense, assuming a sample-optimal weak agnostic learner gives a conservative estimate on the gap. \begin{theorem}[Formal restatement of Theorem~\ref{thm:samples:informal}] Suppose $\mC$ has a weak agnostic learner with sample complexity
+\item We assume that we have access to a weak agnostic leaner $\WAL_{\C,\alpha}$ that gives optimal sample complexity (Equation \eqref{eq:opt-wal}), so that the sample complexity of Algorithm \ref{alg:wmc} is bounded by Equation \eqref{eqn:vc:optimal}.
+Note that an increase in the sample complexity's dependence on $\alpha_0$ will \emph{increase} the gap in sample complexities.
+Hence, assuming a sample-optimal weak agnostic learner gives a conservative estimate on the gap. \end{enumerate}

+In this setting, we show a substantial gap in the sample complexities of low-degree multicalibration on one hand versus smooth and full multicalibration on the other.
+The former has sample complexity that grows polynomially with the number of labels $l$, whereas the latter notion have sample complexity that grows exponentially with $l$.